lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Context: A set of rules used to compress/decompress headers

-* DEV: Device.
+* THG: Thing.
 Node connected to the LPWAN.
-A DEV may implement SCHC.
+A THG may implement SCHC.

 * APP: LPWAN Application.
-An application sending/consuming IPv6 packets to/from the Device.
+An application sending/consuming IPv6 packets to/from the Thing.

 * SCHC C/D: LPWAN Compressor/Decompressor.
 A process in the network to achieve compression/decompressing headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.